-(e) Measurement of ECL of trade receivables
+Measurement of ECL of trade receivables

 The Group uses an allowance matrix to measure ECL for trade receivables.
-The ECL rates are based on the Group's historical loss experience of the customers, for the last 3 years prior to the reporting date for various customer groups that are assessed by geographical locations, adjusted for forward looking factors specific to the debtors and the economic environment which could affect the ability of the debtors to settle the trade receivables.
+The ECL rates are based on the Group's historical loss experience of the customers, for the last 3 years prior to the reporting date for various customer groups that are assessed by geographical locations, adjusted for forward looking factors, including their best estimate of the impact of COVID-19, specific to the debtors and the economic environment which could affect the ability of the debtors to settle the trade receivables.
 In considering the impact of the economic environment on the ECL rates, the Group assesses, for example, the gross domestic production growth rates of the countries (e.g. Singapore, Malaysia, Indonesia, Myanmar and Taiwan) and the growth rates of the major industries in which its customers operate.
 The Group adjusts, as necessary, the allowance matrix at each reporting date.
 Such estimation of the ECL rates may not be representative of the actual default in the future.
-The expected loss allowance on the Group's trade receivables as at 30 September 2020 is \$4,876,000 (2019: \$18,232,000) (Note 31).
+The expected loss allowance on the Group's trade receivables as at 30 September 2021 is \$4,912,000 (2020: \$4,876,000) (Note 32).